 - freshly cracked pepper to taste

-First, in a 6 quart slow cooker on high setting, add extra virgin olive oil.
-Then, add onions and bell peppers followed by meat.
-Add remaining ingredients, except honey and cover.
+First, in a 6 quart slow cooker on high setting, add extra virgin olive oil, garlic, onions, peppers, raw meat, tomatoes, tomato paste, beans and chilies.
+Cover.
 If you will not be home, it is fine to stir but, it is harder to stir when it is still raw because it fills the chamber to the top so, you may want to mix it in a larger bowl first.
 Still put in the oil on the bottom to avoid sticking.

 Then, after two hours, stir well.